Optica (society)

-Optica (formerly known as The Optical Society (OSA) and before that as the Optical Society of America) is a professional society of individuals and companies with an interest in optics and photonics.
-It publishes journals and organizes conferences and exhibitions.
-It currently has about 488,000 customers in 183 countries, including nearly 300 companies.
+Optica, founded as the Optical Society of America (later the Optical Society), is a professional society of individuals and companies with an interest in optics and photonics.
+It publishes journals, organizes conferences and exhibitions, and carries out charitable activities.

 History

-Optica was founded in 1916 as the "Optical Society of America", under the leadership of Perley G. Nutting, with 30 optical scientists and instrument makers based in Rochester, New York.
+Optica was founded in 1916 as the Optical Society of America, under the leadership of Perley G. Nutting, with 30 optical scientists and instrument makers based in Rochester, New York.
 It soon published its first journal of research results and established an annual meeting.
-The first local section was established in Rochester, New York, in 1916 and the Journal of the Optical Society of America was created in 1918.
-The first series of joint meetings with the American Physical Society was in 1918.
-In 2008 it changed its name to The Optical Society (OSA).
-In September 2021, the organization's name changed to Optica, which references the organization's journal and is geographically neutral in order to reflect the global membership of the society.
+The group's Journal of the Optical Society of America was created in 1918.
+The first series of joint meetings with the American Physical Society took place in 1918.

+In 2008, it changed its name to the Optical Society.
+In September 2021, the organization's name changed to Optica, in reference to the organization's journal by the same name and geographic neutrality to reflect the society's global membership.

+In 2024, following an employee whistleblower complaint, Bloomberg News reported that the Optica Foundation Challenge was funded entirely by Huawei.
+In response, the United States House Committee on Science, Space, and Technology launched a probe and Optica announced that it would no longer accept money from Huawei, remove the company's representation on a panel of judges, return donations made by Huawei from 2022 onward, and remove Elizabeth A. Rogan as CEO.